 The members of DunedinHOST Board are all active in tourism businesses and organisations in and around Dunedin.
-Each member is attributed a specific part of the Tourism Sector (in brackets next to their name is the area they look after).
-If you would like to contact a board member with regards to any issues with that sector please email them using the email address provided.
+Each member is attributed a specific part of the Tourism Sector.
+If you would like to contact a board member with regards to any issues with that sector please email them using the email address provided below

-Please note: The Dunedin Host Board meets on the 3rd Thursday of every month.
+Please note: The Dunedin Host Board meets regularly throughout the year.
 If you have something you would like the board to discuss please contact a board member via or email firstname.lastname@example.org

-Toby Mann is the Dunedin Campus Manager of Sir George Seymour National College of Airline Travel and Tourism, New Zealand largest travel and tourism training provider.
-He is passionate about his students success in our fantastic industry.
-It’s quite likely that a tourist who flies into Dunedin and spends a couple of days here would have been in contact with several Sir George’ graduates.
-Prior to Sir George’ Toby spent 10 years as a Travel Agent.
-Toby has been on the Dunedin Host board for three years with one year a co-chair.
+Toby Mann is the Business Development and Improvement Manager at Taieri Gorge Railway.
+Prior to that he was the Campus Manager at Sir George Seymour National College of Airline Travel and Tourism and has spent 10 years as a Travel Agent.
+Toby has been on the Dunedin Host board for four years with one year a co-chair.
 Bred in Dunedin with a B.A. from Otago Toby lives with his wife Jules on five acres in Waitati and spends far too much time in the garden.